 Signatures to the Treaty of Waitangi were gathered at Akaroa in 1840, opening the way for British settlement.
-But organised settlement began when a French captain founded the Nanto-Bordelaise Company, which sent out French (and German) settlers, arriving in August 1840.
-Though British sovereignty had been proclaimed by the time they arrived, the French settlers stayed to found Akaroa.
+But organised settlement began when a French captain founded the Nanto-Bordelaise Company, which sent out French (and German) settlers who arrived in August 1840.
+Though British sovereignty had been proclaimed by this time, the French settlers stayed to found Akaroa.

 From a Banks Peninsula whaling station, a small party of Englishmen set out in 1840 to establish a farm on the plains.
 After 18 months at Putaringamotu (Riccarton), they abandoned the venture.
 But in 1843 brothers John and William Deans returned to the same site to found the first permanent European settlement on the plains.

 Most of the region was purchased from Ngāi Tahu by the government in 1848.
 In an atmosphere fraught with misunderstanding, 16 Ngāi Tahu chiefs signed a deed prepared by Commissioner Henry Tacy Kemp at Akaroa on 12 June.
 This allowed them to keep their settlements and food-gathering sites as well as other reserves.
 But when the land was surveyed later that year, many of the reserves agreed in the Kemp Purchase were reduced or ignored.
 The people of Ngāi Tahu never gave up their claim for compensation.